virtual-labs/exp-dev-reference/best-practices/README.md

 ### General Web-Development Guidelines
    1. Follow the latest standards, HTML5, ES6 and CSS3
    1. Strictly use HTML5 tags.
-With HTML5, html has moved to completely being a markup for explaining the structure of a document(semantic markup vs presentational markup).
+With HTML5, html has moved to completely being a markup<br>
+      for explaining the structure of a document(semantic markup vs presentational markup).<br>
       CSS is used for styling.
 All HTML tags used for styling are 'not recommended' in HTML5
-   1. Insert non-critical external JavaScript files at the bottom of the body tag and critical external Javascript and external Style Sheets in the head tag for better performance
+   1. Insert non-critical external JavaScript files at the bottom of the body tag<br>
+      and critical external Javascript and external Style Sheets in the head tag<br>
+      for better performance
-   1. Alternatively, the non-critical Javascript can also be loaded asynchronously so it does not interfere with html rendering
+   1. Alternatively, the non-critical Javascript can also be loaded asynchronously so it does<br>
+      not interfere with html rendering
-   1. Evaluate performance of CDNs for common libraries like Bootstrap, JQuery etc.
+   1. Evaluate performance of CDNs for common libraries like Bootstrap, JQuery etc.<br>
-      Sometimes downloading them and linking from your own server is faster because many CDNs do not have servers in India.
+      Sometimes downloading them and linking from your own server is faster because<br>
+      many CDNs do not have servers in India.
    1. Load non-critcal resources lazily and asynchronously.
-E.g. A video need not be loaded until the user actually plays it
+E.g. A video need not be loaded<br>
+      until the user actually plays it
    1. Keep styling separated from content structure
    1. Use open-source, popular libraries over writing own code for css or JS